devkral/django-fast-iprestrict/README.md

 # notable changes

 -   0.18: rename execute_only to no_count and count_only to no_execute.
-The former names are still valid but deprecated
-    the ratelimit reset action causes both options to be set and resets keys regardless of the action specified in RuleRatelimit
+The former names are still valid for the string array/string based call but deprecated the ratelimit reset action causes both options to be set and resets keys regardless of the action specified in RuleRatelimit
 -   0.13: add RuleRatelimitGroup for explicitly use Rules with ratelimit.
 No longer just match the rule name